ibarram/ITSC/README.md

 The testbench consists of a three-phase general-purpose squirrel-cage induction motor, Baldor CM3542 model, with a power of 0.75 hp, 208-230/460 AC voltage, and 1725 rpm at 60 Hz.
 The motor has 59 turns per pole with a double-star connection, and it was used to a nominal current of 3A at 230 VAC.

 ![](doc/img/TestBed.png)

+Fig. 1.
+Below is a photograph of the test bench used to generate the database.
+This setup provides a visual representation of our data collection process.

 The faults are selected using a control panel with switches for choosing the phase and severity of the inter-turn short-circuit fault.
 The dataset consists of 13 categories: 12 inter-turn short-circuit faults per phase at 10%, 20%, 30%, and 40%, and healthy.
 The electrical current signals of the 3 phases were acquired using a transducer-type split-core current transformer SCT013 model connected to a NI-9215 Series I/O module.

 The three phases were sampled simultaneously for 5 seconds, with a sampling rate of 1kHz.
 Five repetitions were performed for each severity level per phase and the healthy state, giving a total of [5x13=65] measurement files.
 The acquisitions were made under the steady state without load at 60Hz.
 The measurements were stored in .csv files of [5000x3] samples per class using LabVIEW.
-The raw dataset is named SC_A"X"_B”X"_C"X"__"repetition”, where X represents the level of the fault, being 0 healthy conditions, 1-fault at 10%, 2-fault at 20%, 3-fault at 30% and 4-fault at 40%.
+The raw dataset is named SC_A"X"_B”X"_C"X"_"repetition”, where X represents the level of the fault, being 0 healthy conditions, 1-fault at 10%, 2-fault at 20%, 3-fault at 30% and 4-fault at 40%.
 For example, SC_A0_B0_C1_002 corresponds to phase C's second repetition of the inter-turn short-circuit fault at 10%.

 The second folder of the dataset contains the files divided into folders according to the corresponding class.
-The files are named SC_A”X”_B”X”_C”X”__"repetition"; for example, SC_A0_B3_C0_004 corresponds to the fourth repetition of the fault in phase B at 30%.
+The files are named SC_A”X”_B”X”_C”X”_"repetition"; for example, SC_A0_B3_C0_004 corresponds to the fourth repetition of the fault in phase B at 30%.

 Finally, a third folder provides the current signals filtered and pre-processed to localize the samples in a steady state to the fault.
 Therefore, from the [5000x3] samples of the raw data, it was cropped [1000x3] samples.
 Therefore, the size of this dataset is [classes x repetitions x (n_samples x n_phases)], giving [13 x 5 x (1000x3)] = [65000x3] samples in total.